Illustration by Mouni Feddag, courtesy of the Bright Agency.

 5. Christmas Food

-After mentally deconstructing UK Christmas food, it’s not as normal as I originally thought.
-Pigs in blankets, for example, are tiny sausages wrapped in bacon and baked.
+There’s nothing more traditional to the British Christmas experience than its Christmas food.
+There’s pigs in blankets, for example, which are tiny sausages wrapped in bacon and baked.
 Or Yorkshire puddings, which consist of pancake batter shaped into small bowls to make the perfect vessel to pour in copious amounts of gravy.
 Someone somewhere decided Brussels sprouts are the ideal vegetable to go alongside it all, which I disagree with, but I eat them anyway.

 Mince pies are consumed for the duration of the festive period, and they’re made up of spiced fruit and encased in sugared pastry.
 After Christmas dinner, someone gets out the Christmas pudding — a boiled fruit cake doused in brandy.
 The tradition is to set fire to the brandy to heat it up, which can be quite alarming.